Timshel/vaultwarden/SSO.md

 Default access token lifetime might be only `5min`, set a longer value otherwise it will collide with `VaultWarden` front-end expiration detection which is also set at `5min`.
 \
+At the realm level
-Set `Realm settings / Session / SSO Session Idle` to at least `10min` (`accessTokenLifespan` setting when using `kcadm.sh`).
+- `Realm settings / Tokens / Access Token Lifespan` to at least `10min` (`accessTokenLifespan` setting when using `kcadm.sh`).
-Refresh token lifetime can be contolled with `Realm settings / Sessions / SSO Session Max`.
+- `Realm settings / Sessions / SSO Session Idle/Max` for the Refresh token lifetime

+Or for a specific client in `Clients / Client details / Advanced / Advanced settings` you can find `Access Token Lifespan` and `Client Session Idle/Max`.

 Server configuration, nothing specific just set: